willcuii/turborepo-design-library-template/README.md

 1. In your repository, navigate to the **Settings** tab.
 2. Scroll down to the **GitHub Pages** section.
-3. Select the branch you want as the source for GitHub Pages (it is default to `main` branch in this repo).
+3. Select the Github Actions as the source for the Github Pages
-4. If you are targeting a different branch as the source, change the `depoly-storybook-to-gp` according.

 ### GitHub Action Workflow